 Once you’ve decided on your marketing benchmarks, you’ll need a way to track them!
 That’s where these strategies come in.

 - Website Analytics- This is the most basic way to track how your company is doing online.
 When you see an uptick in online traffic, you’re looking at additional exposure and people engaged with your brand.
-When you implement a new marketing tactic, you should tie it to a specific page on your site so you can track the efficacy of that specific marketing message compared to others.
+When you implement a new marketing tactic, you should tie it to a specific page on your site so you can track the efficacy of that specific message compared to others.

 - Phone Tracking- When you’re fielding phone calls from potential clients, they’ve typically found you either via your website or by referral.
 They’re actively seeking out your company and they’re engaged with your product or services.
 By tracking these calls and finding out where these potential clients are coming from, you can adjust your approach to target the areas where the most engaged clients are coming from more aggressively.